normak/google-homepage/readme.md

-In this project I will basically recreate Google's homepage from scratch using only html and css.
-In particular, this exercise will emphasize positioning, styling, use of developer tools, and will even help me become more familiar with git.
+In this project I will basically recreate Google's homepage and search results from scratch using only html and css.